nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given bellow are the steps taken when the user gives grade to a student for a session:

-Step 1: The user input is parsed similar to other commands and a `GradeCommand` object is created using the given student index, session name, and grade.
+Step 1: The user input is parsed similar to other commands and a `GradeCommand` object is created using the given student indices, session name, and grade.

 Step 2: The `GradeCommand` object is executed.
-The given index is used to retrieve the `Student` object from the current curated list of students in `Model` using the `ParserStudentIndexUtil#parseStudentFromIndex` method.
+The given indices are used to retrieve the `Student` objects from the current curated list of students in `Model` using the `ParserStudentIndexUtil#parseStudentFromIndices` method.
+For each student, steps 3 to 7 are repeated.

 Step 3: Then a new `Student` object is created from the old `Student` object by updating the session grade with help of the `Student#getUpdatedStudent` method.